 Today is the continuation of the story I began in my last post, about raising my first Monarch butterfly.
 On the evening of August 18, I noticed that I could see the butterfly’s wings through the chrysalis, so I knew it would probably emerge, or eclose, in the next 24 hours.
-I woke up early the next morning hoping to be able to watch the big moment when the adult butterfly would break free of the pupal case and spread its wings.
-But by the time I needed to leave for work it still hadn’t come out, so I reluctantly drove to the office.
+I woke up early the next morning ready to watch the big moment when the adult butterfly would break free of the pupal case and spread its wings.

-I rushed into the house, straight over to the kitchen table…where the monarch was already out of the chrysalis.
+As soon as I got out of bed I rushed straight to the kitchen table…where the monarch was already out of the chrysalis.
 I was disappointed that I’d apparently just missed the moment of emergence, but also thrilled to see a moist, fresh butterfly just stretching its wings for the very first time.

 When they emerge from the chrysalis their wings are all crumpled up and they have to hang motionless for a while to pump blood through the veins to inflate the wings.
 You can actually see them slowly straightening over the first few minutes until finally the butterfly looks fully “inflated.”